 Debt Consolidation involves merging of loans in one so that you will no longer owe multiple lenders but a single one.
 The various lenders’ dues will be cleared off, and you will only remain with one loan to handle.
 Debt consolidation can help you manage your debts since it means that you could end up with new loan payment terms with lower interest rates and a different loan term.

 A lot of people interchange the term debt consolidation and refinancing, but there is a slight difference between the two.

-Refinancing means renewing the terms of the loan with a loan that has lower interest rates and a shorter loan term whereas debt consolidation means combining several loans and offsetting them with a single large loan.
+Refinancing means renewing the terms of an existing loan by getting new a loan that has lower interest rates and a shorter loan term, whereas debt consolidation means combining several loans and offsetting them with a single massive credit.
 It enables the borrower to change the length of the loan as well as the interest rates.
-In simple terms, refinancing means trading one loan for a new one with better terms whereas, debt consolidation means taking out one new loan to pay off multiple existing loans.
+In simple terms, refinancing means trading one loan for a new one with better terms whereas, debt consolidation means taking out one new credit to pay off multiple existing loans.
 The concept behind debt consolidation strategy is to bundle up all your high-interest debts into one, easy to pay, and less-expensive loan.

 Some of the reasons you might need to consider debt consolidation include: